AFA 419 Home Page

 Profile of the Colonel H. M. “Bud” West Chapter

-As of July 31, 2011 there were 289 members of the “Bud” West Chapter, of which about 17 percent were Community Partners, 25 percent were life members, and 12 percent were Arnold Air Society AFROTC Cadets from Florida State University.
-About 94 percent of our members reside in and around Tallahassee, with the other six percent living in others areas of Florida and as far away as Colorado, Pennsylvania, Virginia and Georgia.
+As of July 31, 2013 there were 264 members of the “Bud” West Chapter, of which about 11 percent were Community Partners, 30 percent were life members, and 13 percent were AFROTC Cadets from Florida State University.
+About 83 percent of our members reside in Tallahassee, 16 percent reside in surrounding areas of Northwest Florida, and the remainder live in adjacent states.
 We have a good mix of civilians from around the community and retired military – both officer and enlisted, mostly Air Force but several from the other armed services.
 We also have a few active Air Force, reservists, former service members, active Civil Air Patrol members and Community Partners dedicated to supporting and working to achieve the goals and objectives of the Air Force Association.

 Back to Contents